nowitsabby/dark-rpg-nextjs/assets/srd/starships/upgrade.md

+---
+title: Upgrading and Installing New Components in Starships
+---
 # Upgrading and Installing New Components in Starships

 An important aspect of owning a starship is improving and modifying it to suit the needs of its crew.
 This is done by retrofitting the vessel, a long, labour intensive, and time consuming process that often requires a full space-dock or forge world star-yard.
-It is also likely to be expensive, but can all pay off when marauding space-pirates feel the wrath of a freighter’s concealed macro-cannons.
+It is also likely to be expensive, but can all pay off when marauding space-pirates feel the wrath of a freighter's concealed macro-cannons.

 When installing or upgrading Components in a starship, the two Characteristics to keep in mind are Space and Power.
 Each Component requires a certain amount of both, and if a ship is unable to meet those requirements, the new Component will end up unpowered or exposed.

-The two exceptions to this are a ship’s plasma drives and hull.
+The two exceptions to this are a ship's plasma drives and hull.
 Plasma drives are not only the engines that move a ship through the void, they also generate power for the entire ship.
-Therefore, plasma drives don’t have a power requirement.
-Instead, they provide the ship’s power rating—how much power is available for the rest of the ship’s Components.
+Therefore, plasma drives don't have a power requirement.
+Instead, they provide the ship's power rating—how much power is available for the rest of the ship's Components.

 Hulls are treated the same way in regards to space.
 Hulls define the class of vessel, and, of course, have a finite amount of space inside them.
 Therefore, hulls provide the amount of available space a ship has.